John Stuart Donald: Career

-In 1882, he joined the Punjab Provincial Civil Service.
+In 1882, Donald joined the Punjab Provincial Civil Service.
 During his first seven years, he was engaged in magisterial and executive duties.
-In 1889 he was appointed an assistant to Sir Robert Sandeman who was opening up communications within the regions of Balochistan, Waziristan and the Punjab.In 1890 Donald was put in charge of the newly opened Gomal Pass in South Waziristan.
+In 1889 he was appointed an assistant to Sir Robert Sandeman who was opening up communications within the regions of Balochistan, Waziristan and the Punjab.
+In 1890 Donald was put in charge of the newly opened Gomal Pass in South Waziristan.
 By autumn of that year, he was attached to the Shirani Field Force of the Zhob Expedition which earned him a "Mention in Despatches" distinction.

 In recognition of these services, he was appointed to the Imperial Civil Service.
 In August 1893, he accompanied Sir H. Mortimer Durand on a mission to Kabul for negotiations with the Emir of Afghanistan on the Afghan-India border dispute.
 For this work he was awarded the C.I.E. and given the Afghan decoration Izzat-i-Afghanianda ceremonial sword by the Emir.

 Donald spoke fluent Punjabi (language of his birthplace), Waziri Pashtu and other dialects.
 This enabled him to speak and negotiate directly with tribal leaders, which was beneficial in establishing relationships.
 He spent 1897 in Moscow studying the Russian language and then moved to London to become a qualified interpreter at the Civil Service Examinations.

 He returned to India to spend the next few years in appointments on the North West Frontier.
 In 1903 he served as British Commissioner on the Anglo-Afghan Boundary Commission.
 This led to his appointment in 1908 to the newly established civil administrative position as Resident in Waziristan.
 In 1911, he was awarded the C.S.I.
 He was appointed Chief Commissioner and Agent to the Governor General in the North-West Frontier Province.
 From 1913-1915 he was an additional Member of the Imperial Legislative Council of India, and was knighted with the award of the K.C.S.I.
 In 1917 he was sent back to Waziristan to negotiate a peace settlement among tribes in the area.
 He retired in April, 1920 and settled in England.